GoogleCloudPlatform/terraformer/README.md

 terraformer import aws --resources=ec2_instance,ebs --filter=Type=ec2_instance;Name=tags.costCenter;Value=20000:'20001:1' --regions=eu-west-1
 ```
 Will work as same as example above with a change the filter will be applicable only to `ec2_instance` resources.

+Due to fact API Gateway generates a lot of resources, it's possible to issue a filtering query to retrieve resources related to a given REST API by tags.
+To fetch resources related to a REST API resource with a tag `STAGE` and value `dev`, add parameter `--filter="Type=aws_api_gateway_rest_api;Name=tags.STAGE;Value=dev"`.

 #### SQS queues retrieval